Corporate Governance Manual

 The Company shall identify the various Stakeholders and promote cooperation between them and the Company in creating wealth, growth and sustainability.

-4. The Board shall set the tone and make a stand against corrupt practices by adopting an anti-corruption policy and program in its Code of Conduct.
-The same shall be disseminated to all employees across the Corporation through trainings to embed them in the Company's culture.
+- The Board shall set the tone and make a stand against corrupt practices by adopting an anti-corruption policy and program in its Code of Business Conduct.
+The same shall be disseminated to all members of the Board of Directors, officers, and employees across the Company through trainings to embed them in the Company's culture.

-6. The Company shall recognize and place importance on the interdependence between business and society, and promote a mutually beneficial relationship that allows the Company sustainable growth, while contributing to the advancement of the society where it operates.
+- The Company shall recognize and place importance on the interdependence between business and communities, and promote a mutually beneficial relationship that allows the sustainable growth of the Company, while contributing to the advancement of the communities where it operates.

-1. The Board shall conduct an annual self-assessment of its performance, including the performance of the Chairman, individual members and Committees.
-Every three (3) years, the assessment may be supported by an external facilitator.
+- The Board shall conduct an annual self-assessment of its performance, including the performance of the Chairman, individual members of the Board, Board Committees, President, Chief Executive Officer, and Senior Management.
+The Board of Directors may also require that the performance assessment be supported by an external facilitator every three (3) years.

 Disclosure and Transparency

-The Board shall establish policies to ensure the comprehensive, accurate, reliable and timely report to the shareholders and other stakeholders that give a fair and complete picture of Company's financial condition, results and business operations in accordance with the disclosure and reporting requirements of SEC, PSE and other regulators.
+The Board shall establish policies to ensure the accurate, reliable and timely reporting of material information to the shareholders and stakeholders on the Company's financial condition, results and business operations in accordance with the disclosure and reporting requirements of SEC, PSE and other regulatory agencies.
 This shall include material and reportable non-financial and sustainability issues related to EESG concerns of its business.
 The Company may consider adopting globally recognized standards/framework in reporting sustainability and non-financial issues.
-It shall cause the filing of all required information through the appropriate PSE mechanisms for listed companies and submissions to the SEC for the interest of its Shareholders and other Stakeholders.
+It shall cause the filing of all required information to the SEC and PSE.

 The Board shall ensure that the following are complied with:

-1. A person who is duty-bound to maintain trust and confidence to the Corporation such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and
+- A person who is duty-bound to maintain trust and confidence to the Company such as but not limited to its auditors, legal counsels, investment bankers, financial advisers; and

-The Company shall maintain a comprehensive and cost-efficient communication channel for disseminating relevant information for the informed decision making of investors, Stakeholders and other interested users of the information.
+The Company shall maintain a comprehensive and cost-efficient communication channel for disseminating material information to investors, Stakeholders and other interested parties.
 The Company may include media and analysts' briefings as channels of communication to ensure timely and accurate dissemination of public, material and relevant information to its Stakeholders.

-The Company shall have a policy requiring all directors and officers to disclose/report to the Company through the Compliance Officer any dealings in the Company's shares within three business days.
+The Company shall have a policy requiring all directors and officers to disclose/report to the Compliance Officer or the Corporate Secretary any sale or acquisition of the Company's shares within three (3) business days from such sale or acquisition.

-The Company shall fully disclose all relevant and material information on individual board members and key executives to evaluate their experience and qualifications, and assess any potential conflicts of interest that might affect their judgment.
-This includes directors and key officer's qualifications, share ownership in the Company, membership in other boards, other executive positions, and corporate governance trainings attended.
+The Company shall fully disclose all material information on the Directors and Officers to evaluate their experience and qualifications, and assess any potential conflicts of interest that might affect their judgment.
+This includes directors their share ownership in the Company, membership in other boards, other executive positions, and attendance of corporate governance trainings.

-The Company shall provide a clear disclosure of its policies and procedure for setting board and executive remuneration, as well as the level and mix of the same in the Annual Corporate Governance Report.
+The Company shall provide a clear disclosure of its policies and procedure for setting the remuneration of Senior Management, as well as the level and structure of the same in the Annual Corporate Governance Report.

 The Company shall disclose its policies governing RPTs and other unusual or infrequently occurring transactions.
-The material or significant RPTs reviewed and approved during the year shall be disclosed in its Annual Corporate Governance Report.
+The MRPTs reviewed and approved during any year shall be disclosed in the Annual Corporate Governance Report.

 Communication, Education, and Training

-This Corporate Governance Manual shall be posted in the Company's Website that can be readily accessed by any interested party.
+This Manual shall be posted in the Company's Website to allow access by any interested party.

-The Board shall oversee the dissemination of this Corporate Governance Manual to all employees and related third parties, and to likewise enjoin compliance.
+The Board shall oversee the dissemination of this Manual to all employees and stakeholders, and shall likewise enjoin compliance.

-Each Director and key Officer shall be required to attend a training program on Corporate Governance and relevant topics every year.
-The training program shall ensure that Directors and key Officers are continuously informed of the developments in the business and regulatory environments, including emerging risks relevant to the Company as well as Corporate Governance matters including audit, internal controls, risk management, sustainability and strategy.
+- The Company’s Directors and Officers shall participate in continuous training and development programs to ensure that the Directors and Officers are continuously informed of the developments in the business and regulatory environments, including emerging risks and trends relevant to the Company as well as Corporate Governance matters including audit, internal controls, risk management, sustainability and strategy

-To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Company's Directors, Management Officers, staff, subsidiaries and affiliates and their respective Directors, Management Officers and staff in case of violation of any of the provision of this Manual:
+To strictly observe and implement the provisions of this Manual, the following penalties shall be imposed, after notice and hearing, on the Company's Directors, Officers, Management, employees, including the Directors, Officers, Management and employees of subsidiaries and affiliates in case of violation of any of the provision of this Manual:

-The commission of a third violation of this Manual by any Director of the Corporation or its subsidiaries and affiliates shall be a sufficient cause for removal from directorship.
+The commission of a third violation of this Manual by any Director of the Company or its subsidiaries and affiliates shall be a sufficient cause for removal from directorship.

-The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.
+The Compliance Officer shall be responsible for determining violation/s, sending the appropriate notice of violation and conducting a hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.

 Board Committees